Slack

 If you're not planning to use the Web API, you don't need to configure the Slack connector.
 However, if you want to use the Web API, you'll need to add the necessary scopes and provide your own client ID and secret.

-To use a slash command in your app, you'll need to create a new Slack app and add a slash command.
-The request URL where slash commands will be sent to will be one of the paths.
-If your applet returns messages in response to slash commands, you'll need to set the response type to in_channel
+To use a slash command in your app, you'll first need to create a new Slack app.
+The request URL where slash commands will be sent to will be one of the paths in your applet.
+If your applet returns messages in response to slash commands, you'll need to set the response type to in_channel and also set the Content-Type header for your response.

 type SlackSlashCommandPayload = {